Woinkk/CK-Sample-UserOidc/README.md

 # CK-Sample-UserOidc
-This project is a sample meant to be an exemple on how to implement the package CK.DB.User.UserOidc
+This project is a sample meant to be an example on how to implement the package CK.DB.User.UserOidc

 ## Installation
 Please install these before running the project :
 - Sql server (2017 or +)
 - Node
 - Npm

 ## Setup
 - Clone the repository
 - Build the solution